6 CRR-NY 40.7NY-CRR

 (3) The commercial fishing year for sharks shall begin on January 1st and end on December 31st.
 All annual specifications begin on January 1st of each fishing year.

 (4) Shark groups.
 For the purposes of this section and consistency with federal rules and the fishery management plan for coastal sharks developed by the Atlantic States Marine Fisheries Commission, coastal sharks shall be classified as follows:

-(i) Prohibited species: Atlantic angel (Squatina dumeril); basking shark (Cetorhinus maximus); bigeye sand tiger shark (Odontaspis noronhai); bigeye thresher shark (Alopias superciliosus); bignose shark (Carcharhinus altimus); Carribean sharpnose shark (Rhizoprionodon porosus); dusky shark (Carcharhinus obscurus); Galapagos shark (Carcharhinus galapagensis); longfin mako shark (Isurus paucus); narrowtooth shark (Carcharhinus brachyurus); night shark (Carcharhinus signatus); reef shark (Carcharhinus perezii); sand tiger shark (Carcharias taurus); sharpnose sevengill shark (Heptrachias perlo); bigeye sixgill shark (Hexanchus nakamurai); bluntnose sixgill shark (Hexanchus griseus) smalltail shark (Carcharhinus porosus); whale shark (Rhincodon typus); white shark (Carcharodon carcharias);
+(i) Prohibited species: Atlantic angel (Squatina dumeril); basking shark (Cetorhinus maximus); bigeye sand tiger shark (Odontaspis noronhai); bigeye thresher shark (Alopias superciliosus); bignose shark (Carcharhinus altimus); blacknose shark (Carcharhinus acronotus); Caribbean sharpnose shark (Rhizoprionodon porosus); dusky shark (Carcharhinus obscurus); Galapagos shark (Carcharhinus galapagensis); longfin mako shark (Isurus paucus); narrowtooth shark (Carcharhinus brachyurus); night shark (Carcharhinus signatus); reef shark (Carcharhinus perezii); sand tiger shark (Carcharias taurus); sharpnose sevengill shark (Heptranchias perlo); bigeye sixgill shark (Hexanchus nakamurai); bluntnose sixgill shark (Hexanchus griseus); smalltail shark (Carcharhinus porosus); whale shark (Rhincodon typus); white shark (Carcharodon carcharias);

 (ii) Research species: sandbar (Carcharhinus plumbeus);